 (c)

 Figure 1.5: Normalisation and differential chromatin accessibility analysis for different cut-offs using quantile normalisation&limma voom and DESeq2.
-Boxplots representing the log2FC of the read counts for each of the peaks from the unfiltered master list normalised by a) quantile or b) DESeq2 in the three CD14+ monocytes and total CD4+ healthy control paired samples. c and d) Representation of the number of significant DARs (FDR<0.01 and abs(FC)>1.5) detected in the differential analysis by limma voom (using quantile normalisation) or DESeq2 when using a sequence of empirical background noise cut-offs to filter the peak master list.
-In d) the upper x- axis represents the total number of peaks for filtered master list at each of empirical background noise cut-offs.
+Boxplots representing the log2 read counts for each of the peaks from the unfiltered master list normalised by a) quantile or b) DESeq2 in the three CD14+ monocytes and total CD4+ healthy control paired samples. c) Representation of the number of significant DARs (FDR<0.01 and abs(FC)>1.5) detected in the differential analysis by limma voom (using quantile normalisation) or DESeq2 when using a sequence of empirical background noise cut-offs to filter the peak master list.

-From this analysis, 80% was chosen as a conservative filtering cut-off, with the majority of the 19,855 DESeq2 significant DARs the more conservative method, the most conservative method (DESeq2) recapitulated by limma voom at the same significance threshold (FDR<0.01 and abs(FC)>1.5) (Figure 1.6 a).
-FDR rank revealed that out of the first 19,855 limma voom DARs 18,768 were the same as the retrieved by DESeq2.
+From this analysis, 80% was chosen as a conservative filtering cut-off, with the vast majority of the 19,855 DARs called as significant using the more conservative method (DESeq2) recapitulated by limma voom at the same significance threshold (FDR<0.01 and abs(FC)>1.5) (Figure 1.6 a).
+FDR rank revealed that out of the first 19,855 limma voom DARs 18,768 were the same as those retrieved by DESeq2.
 Moreover, very significant positive correlation was found between FCs for all the regions included in the 80% cut-off reduced matrix reported by the two methods (R=0.999, p-val=2.2−16) (Figure ?? b).
-Overall, this suggested that the differences in the number of the significant DARs reported by limma voom and DESeq2 could partly be driven by differences in the multiple testing correction based on FDR.
+Overall, this suggested that the differences in the number of significant DARs reported by limma voom and DESeq2 could partly be driven by differences in the multiple testing correction based on FDR.

-Lastly, the significant (FDR<0.01 and abs(FC)>1.5) DARs identified by DESeq2 were divided in those more accessible in CD14+ monocytes (open in monocytes) or tCD4+ (open in CD4+).
+Lastly, the significant DARs identified by DESeq2 were divided in those more accessible in CD14+ monocytes (open in monocytes) or tCD4+ (open in CD4+).
 Enrichment analysis for cell type-specific epigenetic features, including FANTOM5 eRNAs, histone marks and DHSs, was conducted in each of the two groups of DARs.
 The DARs open in CD14+ monocytes included as the top hits for each of the categories T cell eRNAs, CD4+ H3Kme1 and H3K27ac and CD14+ DHSs (Figure 1.7).
-Conversely, the top enriched features for open in monocytes DARs included eRNAs, H3K27ac and DHSs in monocytes.
+Conversely, the top enriched features for DARs open in monocytes included eRNAs, H3K27ac and DHSs in monocytes.
 Overall, this enrichment analysis confirmed the ability of this this differential analysis method to identify significant and robust DARs that highlight cell-type specific regulatory regions for CD14+ monocytes and tCD4+ cells.

 1.2.2 Assessment of ATAC-seq transposition times and comparison with Fast-ATAC protocol in relevant cell types

-In addition to establishing the appropriate pipeline to analyse ATAC-seq data (NGS data processing, QC and differential analysis), the effect in duration
+In addition to establishing an appropriate pipeline to analyse ATAC-seq data (NGS data processing, QC and differential analysis), the effect of the duration